deuriib/spring-boot-services/README.md

 ### Events Service

-Rest API that allows users to retrieve information about events using PostgreSQl as data storage.
+Rest API that allows users to retrieve information about events using PostgreSQL as data storage.

 ### Registration Service